tsurkanovm/magento2-course/readme.md

 ### Unit 4.
 Databases & Entity-Attribute-Value (EAV)
-#### 4.3.1.
-Product Save Operations
+#### 4.4 Product Save Operations
-1. Log every product save operation.
-2. Specify the productId and the data that has been changed.
+1. Create a table with an install script for the module Training_Vendor.
+2. Create a regular upgrade script to add an additional column.
+3. Create a data upgrade script to set a config value.